kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

 - 9.3 Training and Adoption Strategies

   - Discuss strategies for training and adoption of new systems or processes.
-  - Highlight the role of IT business analysts in developing training materials and conducting training sessions.
+  - Highlight the role of business analysts in developing training materials and conducting training sessions.
   - Provide guidance on monitoring and evaluating the effectiveness of training programs.

 - 9.4 Transition Planning and Support